call-report/public-docs/docs/datasources/banktimeseries.md

 The data release date is not included in the datasets themselves, but can be inferred from the data publication data.

-The data dictionaries describing MDRM fields is available at: [https://www.federalreserve.gov/apps/mdrm/pdf/MDRM.zip](https://www.federalreserve.gov/apps/mdrm/pdf/MDRM.zip), and is updated daily.
+The data dictionaries describing MDRM fields is available at: [https://www.federalreserve.gov/apps/mdrm/pdf/MDRM.zip](https://www.federalreserve.gov/apps/mdrm/pdf/MDRM.zip), and are updated daily.

+Scripts to download and transform the MDRM data dictionaries are available in the [Code Library](/code)

 ## Institution Identifiers